 - Posters will be displayed within the communal areas informing you of the current control measures, including restrictions, that are being implemented within our communal areas

-The Service the Independent Living Team will provide
+The Service the Independent Living Team will provide:

-- Please be assured that any regulatory health and safety checks within the common areas of schemes will be completed in line with the law wherever possible.
+- Please be assured that any regulatory health and safety checks within the communal areas of schemes will be completed in line with the law wherever possible.
 We ask you respect the social distancing guidelines during these times, which is to remain at least two metres apart from others as much as possible

 - Cleaning services will still be provided under social distancing measures.
 In the event of the need arising for deeper cleaning or more specialist cleaning to be undertaken at a scheme, arrangements are in place for this to take place.
 Please be aware if the need did arise to undertake a specialist form of cleaning called ‘fogging’, advice would be provided to inform you of when it will take place and what further restrictions would be necessary during the period of treatment

 - May we also ask that you test your personal alarm (if you have one) to ensure this is working correctly.
-Please report any issues to our Contact centre on 0333 400 8222
+Please report any issues to our contact centre on 0333 400 8222

 - Please be aware that lift call handlers are currently receiving a high number of calls.
 At present they are having difficulty answering those calls from lifts as quickly as usual, due to the impact of COVID-19.
 We are working with our lift call handlers and hope to resolve this issue as quickly as possible.
 It is important to us that you all remain safe.
 Please take extra care when using lifts within our buildings.
-Please wear your lifeline, keep a mobile phone with you and call 999 if you do not get a response when pressing the alarm button in the lift
+Please wear your lifeline, keep a mobile phone with you and call 999 if you do not get a response when pressing the alarm button in the lift.

 Communal Laundry Facilities

-The communal laundry facilities will remain open.
+The communal laundry facilities remain open.
 If you do use a communal laundry, please continue to follow the below steps to minimise the risk of infection: